ucb-stat-157/Predictive-Analytics/README.md

 # Calculating AUC
 For Naive Bayes AUC calculations, the script find_auc.py uses the output of naivebayes_mapper.py to output an AUC score.

-The R code for logistic regression model, uses the pROC package
+The R code for logistic regression model, uses the pROC package, which requires the format probability and binary click.

 # Other Models
-For Logistic Regression, only a small amount of training was able to be run in R.
+For Logistic Regression only a small amount of training was able to be run in R.
 When using the same four demographic and screen location features AUC on small validation is 0.5762 Expanding the small model to include adid and advid restricted to 50, the AUC improves to 0.6197